Complexity of Firefighting on Graphs: Introduction

+We provide a construction to show that Theorem \ref{thm:mffHard} implies \texttt{NP-hardness} of the Hunter and Rabbit game, thus giving an alternative proof to the result by Ben-Ameur, Gahlawat and Maddaloni in \cite{benameur2025huntingrabbithard}.
+Additionally, we show that $\mfft$ is \texttt{NP-hard}, even on some heavily restricted graph classes.

-\begin{restatable}[Hardness of \mfft]{theorem}{thmMffinTIMEHard} The problem $\mfft$ is \texttt{NP-hard} even on trees.
-In particular, it is \texttt{NP-hard} even on trees with diameter at most $4$ and on spiders (trees where at most one node has a degree greater than $2$). \end{restatable}
+\begin{theorem}[Hardness of \mfft] The problem $\mfft$ is \texttt{NP-hard} even on trees.
+In particular, it is \texttt{NP-hard} even on trees with diameter at most $4$ and on spiders (trees where at most one node has a degree greater than $2$). \end{theorem}

 Furthermore, we provide a class of graphs $G_m$ whose shortest strategies can have superpolynomial length $T(G_m)$, leaving open whether \mff~is in \texttt{NP}.